itzmeanjan/sensorz/README.md

   - For accessing platform features, such as **Sensors**, Kotlin Language is used.
   - UI level coding is done using Dart Language.
   - For receiving continuous sensor data feed from platform level, EventChannel is used.
-  - This Android App is tested to be properly working on Android Oreo (8.1.0).
+  - This Android App is tested to be properly working on Android Pie (9.0).
   - This app uses Android Sensors Feature ( **android.hardware.sensor** ).
   - To install apk using **adb**, try running following command in your computer's console, after downloading apk.
 Make sure you have adb installed and PATH variable is properly set.

   ```
-    >>> adb install app-release.apk
+    >>> adb install sensorz.apk
   ```

   - For more info on adb, head to this [link](https://developer.android.com/studio/command-line/adb).